DeepSota/RunawayEvil/README.md

-This work is responsible for RunawayEvil : Jailbreaking the Image-to-Video Generative Models
+# This work is responsible for **RunawayEvil : Jailbreaking the Image-to-Video Generative Models**

+## The code will be released soon